The Foundation has provided funding for a number of projects as well as continuing to give individual hardship grants to those who are most in need.

 Pakistan: Fahmida Begum Foundation

-Working with the Mehran Welfare Trust the Fahmida Begum Foundation gave Ramadan food parcels to 700 families in Mehran Town, Karachi.
-Families were given specific time slots to come and collect their food packages to minimise the risk of COVID infection amongst this vulnerable group.
+Working with the Mehran Welfare Trust the Fahmida Begum Foundation gave Ramadan food parcels to 1000 families in Mehran Town, Karachi.

 Pakistan: The Noor Project – Lahore